ijacobsen/duo-data-flow/readme.md

 This data pipeline downloads each of the three datasets mentioned above from S3, loads the data into separate Spark dataframes, cleans the data, reorganizes the data into a data model suited to aid in the analysis, writes the data to parquet files on S3 that can easily be loaded into Redshift for the analysts to run queries on.

-Some questions that Duolingo researchers may ask are:

-What are the most common language pairs?

-Which language pair has the most activity?

-Are certain language pairs correlated with time-of-day?

-Which language pair has the best retention?

-Which language UI has the highest word retention across all learning languages?

 ## Data Modeling